 - Use our live chat to get instant answers from an online advisor

-Thank you for reading our guide exploring car park accidents and who’s at fault in the UK.
+Thank you for reading our guide about claiming for a car park accident and the laws relevant to such claims and determining who’s at fault.
 We hope it answered any questions you may have had.
 Feel free to contact our advisors if you still want more information.
 See below for some related links.

 How to Claim Compensation for an Accident in a Public Car Park – A guide on how you can claim compensation after being part of an accident in a public car park that wasn’t your fault.

 Car Accident on Public Property Personal Injury Guide – A guide to claiming compensation after a car accident on public property.

 Car Accident Lawyer Guide – How a car accident lawyer could help you.

 Physiotherapy Services – Find physiotherapy in your area on the NHS website.

 Royal Society for the Prevention of Accidents – A charity that aims to reduce the rate of accidental injury through advice and guidance.

 Whiplash Reform Program – A guide to the recent changes made to the whiplash reform program.